CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/architecture.md

 ### Alternative Architectures

-Alternative architectures are possible, any of the Innovation server roles may be installed on any of the existing or new servers provided that the hardware is capable of running everything according to the [Hardware Requirements][].
+Alternative architectures are possible; any of the Innovation server roles may be installed on any of the existing or new servers provided that the hardware is capable of running everything according to the [Hardware Requirements for Alternative Architectures][].
 For example, if the database servers cannot have anything else installed on them, new servers may be used for the load balancer and the third Innovation Application Server.
 Additionally, an existing, alternative load balancer may be used instead of the bundled one.
 The only caveat is that the load balancer must not be installed on the same machine as an Innovation Application Server as it cannot be used to send traffic to itself.

-The installation process is the same, regardless of whether new or existing hardware is being used.
-The only difference is the Hardware Prerequisites, which will be greater for existing machines as they need more resources to run more components.

 ## Next Steps?